Stevie Tu'ikolovatu

-Steven Camae Tu'ikolovatu (born June 28, 1991) is a former American football nose tackle.
-He played college football at Utah before transferring to USC.
+Steven Camae Tu'ikolovatu (born June 28, 1991) is an American former football nose tackle.
+He played college football for the Utah Utes before transferring to the USC Trojans.
 He is the nephew of Sione Po'uha, a fellow defensive tackle drafted by the New York Jets in 2005.
+He was selected by the Tampa Bay Buccaneers in the seventh round of the 2017 NFL draft.

 Professional career

-Tu'ikolovatu was drafted by the Tampa Bay Buccaneers in the seventh round, 223rd overall, in the 2017 NFL Draft.
+Tu'ikolovatu was selected by the Tampa Bay Buccaneers in the seventh round, 223rd overall, in the 2017 NFL draft.
 He was placed on injured reserve on September 1, 2017.

 On August 16, 2018, Tu'ikolovatu was waived/injured by the Buccaneers with a triceps injury and was placed on injured reserve.

 On May 29, 2019, the Buccaneers waived Tu'ikolovatu.
 He was later re-signed on August 7, 2019.
 He was waived during final roster cuts on August 30, 2019.